aerospike/aerospike-client-python/doc/aerospike.rst

                     default commit level policy

                     **Deprecated**: set this as needed individually in the :ref:`aerospike_write_policies`, :ref:`aerospike_apply_policies`, :ref:`aerospike_operate_policies`, :ref:`aerospike_remove_policies` dictionaries.
-            * **shm**
+            * **shm** (:class:`dict`)
-                a :class:`dict` with optional shared-memory cluster tending parameters Shared-memory cluster tending is on if the :class:`dict` is provided. \
+                Contains optional shared-memory cluster tending parameters

+                Shared-memory cluster tending is on if the :class:`dict` is provided. \
-                If multiple clients are instantiated talking to the same cluster the *shm* cluster-tending should be used.
+                If multiple clients are instantiated and talking to the same cluster the *shm* cluster-tending should be used.

                 * **max_nodes** (:class:`int`)
                     | Maximum number of nodes allowed.
 Pad so new nodes can be added without configuration changes